VernierST/godirect-examples/python/readme.md

 The examples in this folder will walk you through some of the basics of talking to a Go Direct device using Python.
 Under the hood, they all use the the [godirect module](https://pypi.org/project/godirect/) to communicate with the Go Direct devices.
 However, to make things a bit simpler, we created a layer to abstract some of the details away and provide cleaner paths to the most common functions.
 That layer is named `gdx` and can be found in the [/gdx/](./gdx) folder.
 All of the examples in this folder make use of it for a cleaner, simpler entry point into coding with Go Direct devices.

+For other ideas and more advanced examples, take a look in the [/advanced_examples/](./advanced/examples) folder.

 ## Example 1: User Prompts and Collecting Data

 The [gdx_getting_started_1.py](https://github.com/VernierST/godirect-examples/blob/master/python/gdx_getting_started_1.py) example shows you how to use the gdx functions to: